RunestoneInteractive/thinkcspy/_sources/Studios/Chapter4.rst

 Random Numbers
 --------------

-Before we begin writing code for this lab, we need to introduce one more Python module.
+Before we begin writing code for this studio, we need to introduce one more Python module.
 The ``random`` module allows us to generate random numbers.
 It's easy to use: